Dafaf666/rsschool-cv/cv.md

 **Telegram:** @dafaf666
 **Github:** Dafaf666
 ## **About me**
-I am 23 years old, I work as a workshop foreman in the woodworking workshop.
-Here I got good teamwork skills.
-This is my Allocation after university and it's coming to an end.I was looking for a new job for myself and came across rs school.
-I was interested in the profession of Frontend Developer.
-I think that my curiosity and diligence will help me achieve high results in this area. my goal is to earn more money and do something really interesting and useful.
+I am 23 and  I work as a foreman in the woodworking workshop.
+I have good teamwork skills.
+This is my necessary first job after graduating university and it's coming to an end.
+I was looking for a new job for myself and came across rs school.
+I was interested in the job of Frontend Developer.
+I think that my curiosity and persistency will help me achieve high results in this area.
+My goal is to take more money and do something really interesting and useful.
 ## **Skills**
 * HTML
 * Css